Bengals release QB Dalton, clear way for Burrow to lead

 The Bengals lost in the first round each time, setting an NFL record.
 Dalton had a broken thumb and was sidelined for the last of those playoff appearances, which ended in a last-minute meltdown and an 18-16 loss to Pittsburgh during the 2015 season.

 Dalton was one of the NFL’s most efficient passers when given a solid supporting cast.
-He led the AFC with a 106.3 passer rating in 2015.
+He led the AFC with a 106.3 passer rating in 2015, a single-season Bengals record.

 Coach Zac Taylor signaled the end of Dalton’s career in Cincinnati by benching him for three games midway through last year’s 2-14 season, a move that shocked Dalton and his longtime teammates.
 Dalton was upset the Bengals didn’t try to trade him before the deadline.